Track

 Impact on query performance

 The REPLACE() function may impact query performance, especially when handling large datasets.
-This issue occurs since the function updates the table by each row and may take a while for the query to execute.
+This issue occurs because the function updates the table for each row and may take a while for the query to execute.

 Indexing considerations